-As of the 1st of January 2017, the All Families are Equal Act in Ontario (Canada) will be in force.
+As of the 1st of January 2017, the All Families are Equal Act in Ontario (Canada) will be in force and it will impact any surrogacy process pursued in Ontario.

 One of the concerns is the possibility for the surrogate mother to change her mind within seven days of the birth:”The surrogate provided written consent to give up her parental status both before conception and 7 days after the birth of the child.”